chat icon

 Home

 Government facilities take on some unique responsibilities.
 They have to ensure safety for employees tasked with delivering critical public services and provide consistent help and support to the constituents they serve.
-A key part of that picture is reliable communications, and that means having good cell signal.
+A key element in that picture is reliable communications, and that means good cell signal.

 That isn’t always easy to achieve.
-Government facilities can have a number of obstacles to quality cell phone signal that are best compensated for by the kind of passive distributed antenna systems (DAS) provided by WilsonPro.
+Government facilities can face a number of obstacles to quality cell phone signal that are best compensated for by distributed antenna systems (DAS) from WilsonPro.

 Reasons for Poor Cell Signal in Government Buildings

-Several factors can lead to subpar signal quality in government facilities.
-Some of them are common to many commercial facilities, while others tend to afflict state and federal buildings more often.
+Several factors can lead to inadequate signal quality in government facilities.
+Some of them are common to many commercial facilities, while others tend to occur more often in state and federal buildings.

 With either type of network, if something interferes with the radio waves either getting to your device or getting from that device back to the cell tower, the result is weaker cell phone signal.